Ken Vandermark: Boston and Montreal

 Vandermark grew up in Massachusetts, graduating from Natick High School.
 His father, Stu Vandermark, was the Boston correspondent for Cadence Magazine and currently is a noted essayist on jazz, primarily concerned with improvisation.

 Vandermark led a jazz trio, the Fourth Stream, in Montreal while he was an undergraduate at McGill University.
+After meeting Michael Snow at a gig, not recognizing the filmmaker as a trumpter, Vandermark would record a duo record with Snow (Duol!) in 2012.
 He graduated in 1986 with a degree in English but focusing on cinema.
 After graduation, he led or co-led groups (including Lombard Street and Mr. Furious) in Boston.

 Compositions/arrangements for the Boston-based groups set the groundwork for and predicted approaches to recordings and live performances developed in Chicago.
 Although a trio, Lombard Street incorporated "suite forms" characteristic of later arrangements for groups of both substantial and limited instrumentation.
 Vandermark's "dedication pieces" are found first in Lombard Street performances, as in the case of "The Politics of Sound," which was dedicated to the musicians in Boston-based ensembles Shock Exchange, The Fringe, and the Joe Morris Trio.
-Works performed by Mr. Furious, such as "Cold Coffee," include some of the most convincing early examples of Vandermark's signature free-ranging charts.
+Works performed by Mr. Furious, such as "Cold Coffee", include some of the most convincing early examples of Vandermark's signature free-ranging charts.
 Developed further in Barrage Double Trio (e.g., "Agamemnon Sleeps") this simultaneously linear and episodic perspective on arrangement broadly has been the overarching architecture in most of his works for large-ensembles since that time.